 FAQs

-Yes, weight gain is a common problem during menopause.
+Is weight gain a common problem during menopause?

 The risk factors associated with weight gain during menopause are type 2 diabetes, diseases related to the heart and blood vessels, and breathing difficulties.

-Yes, limiting alcohol intake does help with weight loss during menopause.
+Does limiting alcohol intake help with weight loss during menopause?

 Conclusion